sleepymalc/VSCode-LaTeX-Inkscape/README.md

 2. Insert a blank line after since we need to insert a snippet, and that's will delete an additional line.
 You can try to delete this and the next instruction, and see what happens.
 3. Move back our cursor after inserting that new line.
 4. Delete that copied content by removing this line.
-5. Insert a snippet defined in [`latex.json`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.json). **Notice that this is the default snippet functionality built-in VSCode, not  [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) we have used before**.
+5. Insert a snippet defined in [`latex.json`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.json). **Notice that this is the default snippet functionality built-in VS Code, not [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips) we have used before**.
 I'll explain where to copy this file in a minute.
 6. Lastly, we send a command in a terminal by [Command Runner](https://marketplace.visualstudio.com/items?itemName=edonet.vscode-command-runner), with the command `inkscapeCreate` we defined in [settings.json](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/settings.json).

 In the fifth instruction, the snippet we used is